-We’ve been hearing of so many breaches over the last few years and even months.
+We’ve been hearing of so many data breach over the last few years and even months.
 These are true signs that warn us about how rapidly the cybersecurity industry is progressing.
 As each day goes by, there are new devices that are connected to the internet.
 And as newer devices get connected to the internet, there are newer methods of exploitation that are being researched and invented every day.
 The truth is, you are never going to be completely safe.
 In fact, one of the most dangerous cyber exploits today is not done remotely via the internet, it’s something that is close in your vicinity and that’s the untouchable mindset.

-#1.
-Do we have the information we need to oversee cyber risks?
+1. Do we have the information we need to oversee cyber risks?

 A recent survey conducted by PWC indicated that only thirty-six percent of board members have confidence in their company’s reporting of cybersecurity metrics.
 We live in an age where data is the key to business survival.
-This question asked at a board meeting sets the premise of all other questions to follow.
-Any action or decision must be taken by informed decision making.
+This question asked at a board meeting sets the premise for all other questions to follow.
+Any action or decision must be taken by informed decision-making.
 Ensure you have a strong team in place that understands cybersecurity to give you a full account report on your business's cybersecurity strategy and infrastructure.

-#2.
-How effective is our cybersecurity strategy at addressing business risks?
+2. How effective is our cybersecurity strategy at addressing business risks?

 Following our question of adequate information to oversee cybersecurity, boards need to ask management about the company’s strategy for addressing data security.
 It is imperative to have versatile minds in your cybersecurity team to ensure that all aspects of your cybersecurity are knitted tight.
 These days you get hackers starting from the early ages of 5 and over.
 Count no one out.
 Arrange for the best team, get the most brilliant minds and ensure that you have a detailed cybersecurity plan in place.

-#3.
-How do we protect sensitive information handled and stored by third-party vendors?
+3. How do we protect sensitive information handled and stored by third-party vendors?

 According to PWC's survey, employees are still the largest security risk.
 However, the number of incidents attributed to business partners is rapidly increasing.
 Is your security team vetting vendors partnering with your business thoroughly?

-#4.
-Do we have cyber insurance?
+4. Do we have cyber insurance?

 As a Board member, you need to understand the scope and details of the company’s cybersecurity insurance policy.
 Part of an insurance plan is not just to insure your physical assets from a cyber threat.
-Ask your team if they have the tools and infrastructure that monitor your security parameters on regular if not real-time basis.
-Investing in the right technology and the team could be your insurance policy to a safe cybersecurity environment.
+Ask your team if they have the tools and infrastructure that monitor your security parameters on a regular if not real-time basis.
+Investing in the right technology and the team could be your insurance policy for a safe cybersecurity environment.

-#5.
-Do we have the right data governance strategy to minimize cyber risk?
+5. Do we have the right data governance strategy to minimize cyber risk?

-#6.
-How do we stay current on the cyber threat landscape?
+6. How do we stay current on the cyber threat landscape?

 Collaborating on cybersecurity knowledge sharing practices is a great way to get your business up to speed with the current cyber threat landscape.
 Experts have established by now that this is a constantly evolving landscape and one of the best ways to keep informed is to ensure everyone is sharing adequate information and industry best practices.

-#7.
-Do we have a tested cyber breach response plan?
+7. Do we have a tested cyber breach response plan?